-Here are our top paper and cardboard recycling tips.
+Here are Council's top paper and cardboard recycling tips.

-- It’s tempting to throw that glossy junk mail straight into the waste bin, but remember that it’s made from paper, and can be put to better use through your recycling bin at home.
+- It’s tempting to throw glossy junk mail straight into the waste bin.
+Remember it’s made from paper.
+It can be of better use through your recycling bin at home.

-- Your cardboard food containers at markets and festivals deserve another life too.
-Just empty the food scraps into the waste bin before recycling the cardboard container.
+- Cardboard food containers at markets and festivals deserve another life too.
+Empty the food scraps into the waste bin before recycling the cardboard container.

-- Reuse and recycle your copy paper too.
-It can feel like a little sheet of paper won’t make a difference, but all those invoices, envelopes and letters already add up to tonnes of paper recycled in Council’s bins each year.
+- Reuse and recycle your copy paper.
+It can feel like a little sheet of paper won’t make a difference.
+All those invoices, envelopes and letters add up to tonnes of paper recycled in Council’s bins each year.

 - Cardboard boxes and pizza boxes are great for recycling.
-Once you’re done reusing them, just flatten and pop them into the recycling bin so they can be made into nice new boxes by VISY.
+Once you have reused them, flatten and place them into the recycling bin.
+They can be made into new boxes by VISY.